kaydoan/resume/README.md

 # Introduction
-Hey!
-I'm Jake Young.
+Hey, I'm Jake Young

-Below you'll find an overview of who I am, what I do, and a list of helpful resources for general productivity, programming.
+Below you'll find an overview of who I am, what I do, and a list of helpful resources for general productivity, programming, and project management.

 # Personal

-🎞 My background is in TV and Film production.
+🎞 My background is in TV and film production.
 I love a good movie. 🤓 I love finding solutions to problems.
 If I'm not programming you can find me skiing ⛷⛰ or trying my hand at home renovation.

 My goal is to work on great projects with great people.
 Passionate about creating easy to use products that save people time.
-I pride myself on my ability to rapidly try out new ideas, and develop corresponding product pipelines.
+I pride myself on the ability to rapidly try out new ideas, and develop corresponding product pipelines.

 # Work